Vexo413/splice.nvim/README.md

 - `:SpliceToggle` - Toggle the AI sidebar
 - `:SplicePrompt` - Open the AI prompt input
+- `:SplicePromptFocus` - Open sidebar and focus the integrated prompt editor
 - `:SpliceHistory` - Show history of AI interactions
 - `:SpliceReload` - Reload the plugin (helpful for troubleshooting)